-2) Invest in Technology
+2) Invest in Quality Technology

-3) Invest in Comfortable — and Functional — Office Furniture
+3) Get Comfortable Office Furniture

-You may also need to invest in office furniture, if you haven’t already.
+You may also need to invest in office furniture if you haven’t already.
 Depending on the amount of space available, consider purchasing a large desk, bookshelves, and a comfortable office chair.

 Remember, the point is that you will be working in this space every day.

 Now that you have your office or work area set up, it’s time to get down to business — literally.
-If you are going to make working from home an everyday affair, then set specific business or work hours.
+If you are going to make working from home an everyday commitment, then set specific business or work hours.

-5) Avoid “Work Creep”
+5) Avoid Work Creep

-6) Discover Your Peak Productivity Periods
+6) Discover Your High Productivity Periods

 8) Use a Planner